 - Lot grading and drainage have a significant impact on a building, simply because of the direct and indirect damage that moisture can have on the foundation.
 It is very important, therefore, that surface runoff water is adequately diverted away from the home.
-Additionally, the property was situated on a steep hillside/canyon and it would be prudent to have a geologist fully evaluate and offer recommendations for improvement, if any is needed. - The driveway was sloped toward the garage(s).
-Evidence of water infiltration was observed inside both garages.
-Ideally, a drain should be installed in front of both structures in order to help prevent potential water damage during rain episodes.
+Although there were no obvious geological issues noted by the general inspector, the property was situated on a steep hillside and the client may elect to have a qualified geologist fully evaluate. - Drainage should be improved on the right side of the house.
+Improperly sloped areas/walkways were observed which may trap/pool water in the event of heavy rainfall and cause damage to the structure/foundation over time.